BaptisteHiggs/WorkflowAnalysis/Doors/DoorDefinition.md

 If I asked you to think of a door, you'd probably think of something pretty similar to the door pictured above.
 It has a rectangular shape, a handle, a leaf, a hinge, some casing and a flat wall to surround it.
 However, not all doors are as simple as this.
 Would you still call it a door if the handle was removed?
 What about the casing?
 The leaf?
 The problem is a lot harder than just asking if it has a certain set of elements.

+## A door's purpose.

+To decide on what a door is and what a door isn't, we have to look at the purpose of a door.

+Primarily, doors are the tool used to travel between two spaces on either side of a wall.
+They seperate the two spaces, but still allow for people to travel through between them.
+More than this, they minimise the amount of effort needed to go between two spaces; instead of destroying the wall each time and rebuilding it, the door provides a passageway.

+This has been true for all of history.
+Some of the first doors documented were used as seperations between holy/sacred places and the outside world, most likely due to their expensive nature.
+In ~2490BC the pyramid of Giza had a door that seperated the king's tomb from the outer regions, and the door in Solomon's Temple (~850BC) seperated the "holy of holies" from the outer ring.

 -----------

 &#x25B2; Editted

-&#x25BC; Uneditted (written a bit like an essay that the comp design theory tutors would appreciate)
+&#x25BC; Uneditted (written a bit like an essay that the comp design theory tutors would probably appreciate)

 -----------

-## Definitions and perceptions

-Definitions are inherently attempts at bridging the gap of qualia while appealing to other pre-defined terms, and so when attempting to define what a door is, it's important to acknowledge that no perfect definition can be reached but rather just a subjective attempt.
-Having said that, that's the nature of all defintions, and we can still try and find a compromising consensus on the term by observing what is and isn't considered to be a door.

-## A door's purpose.

-*Why do we have doors?* Because if there was only wall, there would be no way of travelling into the space enclosed.
-*Why don't we just have holes?* It depends.
-Sometimes we can, (***Note:*** Are holes in walls doors?
-I made the presumption here that they weren't, because it's difficult to proceed otherwise, although it could be argued that they are.)

-Primarily, doors are the tool used to travel between two spaces on either side of a wall.
-They seperate the two spaces physically until a point in time where someone or something needs to travel from one to the other.
-In this process doors also minimise the energy expenditure needed to achieve this; rather than having to destroy the wall and rebuild it each time, the leaf of the door<sup>[1](#notes)</sup> rotates out of the way.
-Doors (when combined with walls) allow for travel between assymetric architectural spaces.

 These assymetries dictate what the needs of the door are, including: